CompNet/RugbyScope/src/wikidata/_TODO.md

     but that is probably too strict (ex. it removes many English clubs)
   * remove university clubs (cf Japan)
     'university' could be used to select them, but some clubs use this word without being tied to a uni anymore (ex.
-Lyon)
+Lyon) Also, some country use university clubs as amateur clubs (JP, ZA)

 * Stats
   * active players stats with *filtering* process
   * fix country colors (ireland=green, france=blue, etc.)
-  * histo number of team by country, distinguishing WD/non-WD
+  * histo number of teams by country, distinguishing WD/non-WD

-x. complement wikidata to include more rugby clubs
-x. list clubs in all major countries
-3. check they are correctly referenced in WD
-4. re-retrieve club info
-5. same for players, then careeers
-6. compare/match DBP and WD

 * notes